Ingrid Bergman: 1956–1972: Hollywood return

 After Anastasia, Bergman starred in Indiscreet (1958), a romantic comedy directed by Stanley Donen.
 She plays a successful London stage actress, Anna Kalman, who falls in love with Philip Adams, a diplomat played by Cary Grant.
 The film is based on the play Kind Sir' written by Norman Krasna.
-Although unmarried, he tells her that he is married but cannot get a divorce.
-He does so, in order to remain single.
+Unmarried and wanting to stay single, he tells her that he is married but cannot get a divorce.
 Cecil Parker and Phyllis Calvert also co-starred.

-Bergman later starred in the 1958 picture The Inn of the Sixth Happiness, based on a true story about Gladys Aylward, a Christian missionary in China who, despite many obstacles, was able to win the hearts of the natives through patience and sincerity.
+Bergman later starred in the 1958 picture The Inn of the Sixth Happiness, based on a true story about Gladys Aylward, a Christian missionary in China who, despite many obstacles, was able to win the hearts of the Chinese through patience and sincerity.
 In the film's climactic scene, she leads a group of orphaned children to safety, to escape from the Japanese invasion.
 The New York Times wrote, "the justification of her achievements is revealed by no other displays than those of Miss Bergman's mellow beauty, friendly manner and melting charm."
 The film also co-starred Robert Donat and Curd Jurgens.